watertap-org/watertap/docs/technical_reference/unit_models/gac.rst

 Degrees of Freedom
 ------------------
-In the default configuration of the GAC unit model there are 18 degrees of freedom in addition to the inlet state variables (i.e. temperature, pressure, component flowrates) that should be fixed for the model to be fully specified.
+In the default configuration of the GAC unit model there are 18 degrees of freedom in addition to the inlet state variables (i.e., temperature, pressure, component flowrates) that should be fixed for the model to be fully specified.
 In association with using the Freundlich adsorption isotherm and empirical model, the following 9 variables are almost always fixed and may be derived from experimental data: